 - sustainable development

 - visionary thinking

 - academia–business collaboration

-- boundary-crossing approach
+- boundary-crossing approach in research and society

 The competition is open to Nordic futures researchers and multidisciplinary research teams with a future-oriented research approach.
 The new and innovative solutions we are looking for should be based on academic research or be in some other way closely linked to the academic world.
 To be eligible, the solution has to be already developed, a prototype, tested or patented, or the solution’s innovation potential has been proven in some other way.
 Solutions that are only at the idea stage cannot be entered into the competition.